HackYourFuture/JavaScript3/Week2/README.md

 You are undoubtedly different than when you were a baby.
 Back then you couldn't do much except crying.
 That's pretty much it.
 But as the years pass you increasingly could do more and more: walking, socializing or playing an instrument.

 Likewise, so has JavaScript evolved.
-Throughout the course you have, unknowingly, used syntax from different JavaScript versions.
+Throughout the HackYourFuture course you have, unknowingly, used syntax from different JavaScript versions.
 For example, if you've ever declared a function like this:

 ```js
 function aFunction() {